Sipley/2022-10-17-git-TDD/index.md

   <strong>Requirements:</strong>
   {% if online == "false" %}
     Participants must bring a laptop with a
     Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+This workshop is open to anyone.
+Please register through the University of Idaho Institute for Modeling Collaboration and Innovation (IMCI) here: https://imci.uidaho.edu/fall-2022-carpentries-workshops/.
+No prior coding experience is required.
   {% else %}
     Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.